Wayne Koethe - President

 You motivate, make peace and facilitate as required.
 Though you must occasionally step in and make a difficult decision, rarely do so without consulting club members and other club officers.
 Strive to show respect for all members, even when you do not agree with them, and provide leadership for all.

-David Lozowsky - Vice President - Education
+Yuliya Zanyala - Vice President - Education

 Responsibilities of the Vice President - Public Relations